-Both food business operators were observing best practice in relation to using an accredited laboratory; however, neither could confirm that the laboratory was using the testing methods stipulated in Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
+Both food business operators were observing best practice in relation to using an accredited laboratory, and had confirmed that the laboratory was either using the testing methods stipulated in Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs or was using a validated alternative method.

-Findings relating to the non-compliance with food law identified during this part of the audit were communicated verbally to the food business operator or their representative at a closing meeting upon conclusion of the audit in each establishment.
+Findings relating to the noncompliance with food law identified during this part of the audit were communicated verbally to the food business operator at a closing meeting upon conclusion of the audit in each establishment.
 Closeout of these findings will be monitored by the County Veterinary Officer during subsequent official control inspections.